sf105/sttp-book/_chapters/chapter5.md

 This is why we use Control-flow graphs (CFG)

 ### Control Flow Graph
-A Control Flow Graph consists of blocks and arrows that connect these blocks.
+A Control Flow Graph consists of blocks, and arrows that connect these blocks.
 A piece of code that has no conditions and always executes the same way is placed in a rectangular block.
-Then a condition is placed in a diamond.
+The conditions are placed in diamonds.
-These diamonds have two arrows indicating a branch that gets executed when the condition is true and a branch that is followed when the condition is false.
+These diamonds have two outgoing arrows, one for true and one for false, indicating the next step of the program based on the decision.
-Finally we add arrows form the blocks to the diamonds with conditions that are executed after the normal block of code.
+Each rectangular block with a normal piece of code has an outgoing arrow showing what happens after the code is executed (with the exception of return statements).

-You can see how to construct a CFG in the example below.
+You can see an example of a CFG below.

 {% include example-begin.html %}
 We write a program for the following problem: <br>